Burckhardt

 Paul Johnson is another contemporary historian with a conservative orientation.
 Johnson’s book, Modern Times, is a survey of twentieth-century history.
 While Kedourie’s work is scholarly, serious and profound, Johnson’s work is anecdotal and journalistic.
 Johnson’s anecdotes often shock the reader, as when he describes a politician in India who began each day by drinking a glass of his own urine.
 But a great historical work is more than a string of anecdotes, it’s a serious commentary on the human condition.
 Unfortunately, modern historians have discovered that their books will be bestsellers if they’re crammed with spicy anecdotes.

-Goitein and Grunebaum are the two modern masters of Middle Eastern studies, Goitein specializing in Jewish studies, Grunebaum in Islamic studies.
+While Kedourie and Lewis often wrote about the modern Middle East, Goitein and Grunebaum are known for their studies of the medieval Middle East.
+S. D. Goitein specialized in Jewish studies, Gustave E. Von Grunebaum in Islamic studies.
 Both wrote in a scholarly, somewhat dry fashion; their works were never bestsellers.
 I recommend Goitein’s book, Jews and Arabs: Their Contacts Through The Ages.
 Though it requires some patience from the reader, it can teach one much about both Jews and Arabs.
 Goitein discusses the close connections between Jewish and Arab civilization.
 For example, he says that Muhammad was heavily influenced by the Jewish religion, while Jewish writers like Yehuda Halevi were heavily influenced by Arab culture.
-Goitein’s deep appreciation for literature is shown in remarks such as, “[When] Yehuda Halevi describes how, while rising from his sleep at midnight, he was overcome by the majestic beauty of the starlit sky, we believe with all our hearts that he has actually had that experience.”20
+Goitein’s deep appreciation for literature is shown in remarks such as,

-One of the most famous literary works created in the U.S is Melville’s Moby Dick.
-Melville wrote Moby Dick when he was about 30, then, when it was coolly received, Melville stopped writing novels.
+One of the most famous literary works created in the U.S. is Melville’s Moby Dick.
+Melville wrote Moby Dick when he was about 30, then, when it was coolly received, Melville lost interest in writing novels.
 Public appreciation motivates writers and artists; if their work is ignored, writers and artists sometimes cease creating.
 Conversely, if their work is appreciated, they may be inspired to put forth their best effort.

 The American diplomat and historian George Kennan is a writer whose works were widely read and widely praised.
 Kennan is one of the few writers who have created enduring literary works based on 20th-century history.
 Kennan’s remarkable literary achievements may be due, in part, to public appreciation.
 Kennan was internationally famous even before he wrote his first literary work, Russia Leaves the War (an account of Russia’s departure from World War I, published in 1956).
 Kennan’s specialty was foreign affairs in general and Russia in particular.
 In Kennan’s time, these subjects seemed important and relevant, and Kennan himself seemed to be at the center of world affairs.
 While other intellectuals may have felt that they were outside American society, irrelevant and ignored, Kennan was at the hub of the wheel, and this may explain why Kennan produced a body of literary work such as few American writers have ever produced.